 The Chesterton-Porter Rotary Club has a long tradition of awarding scholarships to Duneland students in pursuit of furthering their education.

-In 2020, the Club awarded five, $1500 scholarships each named for an influential rotary club member, one who exemplified our motto of service above self throughout their personal and professional life.
+In 2021, the Club awarded three, $1000 scholarships each named for influential rotary club members, one who exemplified our motto of service above self throughout their personal and professional life.

 Scholarships are funded through our club fundraisers.

 Awarded to a student seeking seeking a degree in vocational or trade field, including a degree in communications, journalism, technology, management, or public service.